pagkly/Zed/Investopedia4/How the London Inter-Bank Offered Rate (LIBOR) Works.md

 While LIBOR has been a long-established global benchmark standard for interest rates, it has had its fair share of controversies including a major [[scandal of rate rigging]](https://www.investopedia.com/terms/l/libor-scandal.asp).
 Major banks allegedly colluded to manipulate the LIBOR rates.
 They took traders' requests into account and submitted artificially low LIBOR rates to keep them at their preferred levels.
 The intention behind the alleged malpractice was to bump up traders’ profits who were holding positions in LIBOR-based financial securities.7

-Following reporting by the Wall Street Journal in 2008, major global banks, which were on the panels and contributed to the LIBOR determination process, faced regulatory scrutiny.8 It involved investigations by the U.S. Department of Justice.
+Following reporting by the Wall Street [[Journal]] in 2008, major global banks, which were on the panels and contributed to the LIBOR determination process, faced regulatory scrutiny.8 It involved investigations by the U.S. Department of Justice.
 Similar investigations were launched in other parts of the globe including in the U.K. and Europe.
-Major [[banks and financial institutions]](https://www.investopedia.com/ask/answers/09/difference-between-libid-libor.asp) including Barclays, ICAP, Rabobank, Royal Bank of Scotland, UBS, and Deutsche Bank faced heavy fines.
+Major [[banks and financial institutions]](https://www.investopedia.com/ask/answers/09/difference-between-libid-libor.asp) including Barclays, ICAP, Rabobank, Royal Bank of Scotland, [[UBS]], and Deutsche Bank faced heavy fines.
 Punitive actions were also taken on their employees who were found to be involved in the malpractice.7 The scandal was also one of the primary reasons why LIBOR shifted from BBA administration to ICE.

 ## Special Considerations: Phasing Out LIBOR

 Although LIBOR has been used since the 1980s, regulatory reforms have begun in recent years to reform benchmark rates and ultimately replace LIBOR as the interbank borrowing rate.
-It's expected that U.K. regulators will no longer require banks to publish LIBOR rates after 2021.1
+It's expected that U.K. regulators [[Will|will]] no longer require banks to publish LIBOR rates after 2021.1

 The new system is designed to replace the conjecture surrounding interest rates that was predominant under LIBOR and instead use actual transaction rates.
-The [[secured overnight financing rate]](https://www.investopedia.com/secured-overnight-financing-rate-sofr-4683954) (SOFR) will replace LIBOR in 2023.
-The SOFR is also a benchmark interest rate used for dollar-denominated loans and derivative contracts.
+The [[secured overnight financing rate]](https://www.investopedia.com/secured-overnight-financing-rate-sofr-4683954) (SOFR) [[Will|will]] replace LIBOR in 2023.
+The SOFR is also a benchmark interest rate used for dollar-denominated loans and [[Derivative|derivative]] contracts.
 SOFR is different than LIBOR in that it's based on actual observed transactions in the U.S. Treasury market while LIBOR used estimations of borrowing rates.

 However, SOFR is likely to be used in the U.S. and the U.K. but other countries are exploring using their own version of a benchmark rate for when LIBOR is phased out.

 ## Examples of LIBOR-Based Products and Transactions

 The most straightforward example of a LIBOR-based transaction is a floating rate bond, which pays an annual interest based on LIBOR, say at LIBOR + 0.5%.
-As the value of LIBOR changes, the interest payment will change.
+As the value of LIBOR changes, the interest payment [[Will|will]] change.

 LIBOR also applies to interest rate swaps—contractual agreements between two parties to exchange interest payments at a specified time.
 Assume Paul owns a $1 million investment that pays him a variable LIBOR-based interest rate equal to LIBOR + 1% each quarter.
 Since his earnings are subject to LIBOR values and are variable in nature, he wants to switch to fixed-rate interest payments.
 Then there is Peter, who has a similar $1 million investment, which pays him a fixed interest of 1.5% per quarter.
 He wishes to get a variable earning, as it may occasionally give him higher payments.

-Both Paul and Peter can enter into a swap agreement, exchanging their respective interest receipts.
-Paul will receive the fixed 1.5% interest over his $1 million investment from Peter, which equals $15,000 while Peter receives LIBOR + 1% variable interest from Paul.
+Both Paul and Peter can enter into a [[Swap|swap]] agreement, exchanging their respective interest receipts.
+Paul [[Will|will]] receive the fixed 1.5% interest over his $1 million investment from Peter, which equals $15,000 while Peter receives LIBOR + 1% variable interest from Paul.

-If LIBOR is 1%, then Peter will receive 2% or $20,000 from Paul.
+If LIBOR is 1%, then Peter [[Will|will]] receive 2% or $20,000 from Paul.
 Since this figure is higher than what he owes to Paul, in net terms, Peter will get $5,000 ($20,000 - $15,000) from Paul.
 By next quarter, if LIBOR comes down to 0.25%, Peter will be eligible to receive 1.25% or $12,500 from Paul.
 In net terms, Paul will get $2,500 ($15,000 - $12,500) from Peter.

 Such swaps essentially fulfill the requirement of both the transacting parties who wanted to change the type of interest receipts (fixed and floating).